josephhughes/viral-bioinformatics-training/Metagenomics/metagenomics_practical.md

 Try running everything we did today for the `SRR11093265` sequencing dataset.

-You can find the subsampled raw dataset in the `denovo_data` folder.
+You can find the raw dataset in the `/home/manager/GECO_course_data/Metagenomics` directory or try downloading it yourself.

 - Do you notice anything different with this sample?